ubc-library-rc/intro-git/content/02_getting_started.md

 ~~~

 The `.md` extension is for text files written using Markdown, a lightweight markup language with plain text formatting syntax.
-For more on Markdown see (link to Markdown resource, add .md cheatsheet to resources list)
+For more on Markdown see the [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) guide.

 Let's check the status of our project again.